jgilfelt/android-sqlite-asset-helper/README.markdown

 You can use 3rd party tools to automatically generate the SQL required to modify a database from one schema version to another.
 One such application is [SQLite Compare Utility](http://www.codeproject.com/KB/database/SQLiteCompareUtility.aspx) for Windows.

-### Forcing upgrades
+### Upgrades via overwrite

-You can force users onto the latest version of the SQLite database (overwriting the local database with the one in the assets) by calling the `setForcedUpgradeVersion(int version)` method in your constructor.
-The argument passed is the version number below which the upgrade will be forced.
-Note that this will forcibly overwriting any existing local database and all data within it.
+If you have a read-only database or do not care about user data loss, you can force users onto the latest version of the SQLite database each time the version number is incremented (overwriting the local database with the one in the assets) by calling the `setForcedUpgrade()` method in your `SQLiteAsstHelper` subclass constructor.

+You can additionally pass an argument that is the version number below which the upgrade will be forced.

+Note that this will overwrite an existing local database and all data within it.

 Credits
 -------